Rising radioactive spills leave Fukushima fishermen floundering

 Japan's government banned commercial fishing in this area, some 200 km (125 miles) northeast of Tokyo, after a devastating 2011 tsunami and the reactor meltdowns and explosions that followed at the nearby Fukushima Dai-ichi nuclear plant.

-The plant's operator, Tokyo Electric Power Co (9501.T), or Tepco, has battled since then to keep radioactive water used to cool the crippled reactor from leaking into the ground and the sea.
+The plant's operator, Tokyo Electric Power Co, or Tepco, has battled since then to keep radioactive water used to cool the crippled reactor from leaking into the ground and the sea.

 The fishermen of Hisanohama, forced out of work by the disaster, have had no choice but to take the only job available - checking contamination levels in fish just offshore from the destroyed nuclear reactor buildings.